 Where the requirements were not rescinded in their entirety, they were substantially revised or replaced with guidance from the Notice to Lessees and Operators of Onshore Federal and Indian Oil and Gas Leases, Royalty or Compensation for Oil and Gas Lost, which was last updated in 1979.

 This reversal will lose us business, pollute our air, and unnecessarily meddles with U.S. energy regulations.

 If it stands, the reversal will also show the Trump administration that they can safely reverse more environmental rules.
 Secretary Zinke may call these rules “burdens

 ,” but they are protections for the public.

-Methane is 86 times more dangerous than carbon dioxide and the rule would help reduce emissions on public lands, fighting against a rising global temperature.
+Methane is 86 times more potent as a greenhouse gas in the short term than carbon dioxide, and the rule would help reduce emissions on public lands, fighting against a rising global temperature.